Bahlsen: During National Socialism in Germany (Until 1945)

-In 2019, criticism was voiced against company heiress and shareholder Verena Bahlsenafter she commented in the Bild newspaper on forced labourers during Second World War: "That was before my time and we paid the forced labourers the same as the Germans and treated them well."
+In 2019, criticism was voiced against company heiress and shareholder Verena Bahlsen after she commented in the Bild newspaper on forced labourers during Second World War: "That was before my time and we paid the forced labourers the same as the Germans and treated them well."
 Research by the weekly newspaper Die Zeit revealed that the statement about the amount of forced labourers' pay was incorrect.
 The average gross weekly wage of a German worker at the time was 44 Reichsmarks.
 According to an analysis of Bahlsen pay cards, the Bahlsen forced labourers were paid only five to ten Reichsmarks per week.

 The company responded to the criticism in 2019 with a press release from the company's perspective on the time of the German Reich.
 In it, it published a statement by Verena Bahlsen in which she regretted her statements "in personal words".
 It was also announced that the historian Manfred Grieger had been commissioned with an independent panel of experts to write a scientifically based company history, including on forced labour at Bahlsen.
 The study by Hartmut Berghoff and Manfred Grieger was published in 2024.
 According to the results, more than 800 foreign workers were forced to work for Bahlsen between 1940 and 1945.
 This meant that the company profited from the National Socialist forced labour system.
 The hourly wage was a third to a fifth lower than that of German workers.
 Forced labourers from Poland had to wear a stigmatizing badge, received smaller food rations and poorer medical care.
 They were housed in a barracks camp and excluded from public life.
 Compared to other Hanoverian companies, such as Hanomag and Continental, the forced labourers at Bahlsen had better opportunities to obtain food.
 They also had access to wash rooms and showers because of the compliance with hygiene standards in the biscuit factory.
 After the new research results were announced, the Bahlsen family of manufacturers admitted shortcomings in dealing with the time during the German Reich.
 They expressed their regret at the lack of reappraisal and announced the company's commitment to the culture of remembrance.
 This includes a memorial plaque and an exhibition with documents from the Nazi era in the company headquarters on Podbielskistrasse.
 Cooperation is planned for the Käthe Kollwitz School's history projects on the Bahlsen forced labourers.
 The forced labourers' barracks camp was on the school grounds.
 A memorial plaque or monument is to be erected there.